Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Multi-Agent RL for Quadrotor Control

-As presented in \Cref{sec:BG}, the quadrotor dynamics can be decomposed into the translational part and the yawing part.
-They exhibit distinct dynamic characteristics.
-In the control of the translational dynamics, the objective is to adjust the resultant thrust by changing the thrust magnitude $f$, while rotating the third body-fixed axis $b_3$ to control the direction of the thrust.
-This is actuated by the difference in the thrusts between the rotors on the opposite side.
-On the other hand, the yawing control is to adjust the heading direction that is irrelevant to the translational dynamics, and it is actuated by the small reactive torque of each rotor.
+As presented in \Cref{sec:BG_decoupled}, the quadrotor dynamics can be decomposed into translational and yawing parts, each exhibiting distinct dynamic characteristics: (\romannumeral 1) The objective in controlling the translational dynamics is to adjust the resultant thrust by changing the thrust magnitude $f$, while rotating the third body-fixed axis $b_3$ to control the direction of the thrust.
+This is achieved by the difference in thrusts between rotors on opposite sides. (\romannumeral 2) The yawing control aims to adjust the heading direction that is irrelevant to the translational dynamics, using the small reactive torque of each rotor.
 The yawing direction should be carefully adjusted as any aggressive yawing maneuver may amplify the undesired effects caused by large modeling errors in the reactive torque model, potentially jeopardizing the translational dynamics.
-As such, the control of the translational dynamics that is critical for the overall performance and safety should be prioritized over the yawing control, as presented for the conventional nonlinear controls presented in~\cite{gamagedara2019geometric,gamagedara2022geometric}.
+As such, the translational motion control, which is critical for the overall performance and safety, should be prioritized over the yawing control \cite{gamagedara2019geometric,gamagedara2022geometric}.

 In the SARL framework, it is challenging to take account of these considerations in the training and execution, as it is supposed to complete both tasks with distinct characteristics simultaneously.
-To address this, we propose assigning a dedicated agent to each mode as shown in \Cref{fig:MARL}.
-More specifically, the first agent, based on equations \eqref{eqn:decoup_x_dot}--\eqref{eqn:decoup_w12_dot}, is responsible for controlling the translational motion of the quadrotor, with the primary objective of minimizing position errors.
-The second agent, based on equations \eqref{eqn:decoup_b1_dot}--\eqref{eqn:decoup_W3_dot}, controls the yawing motion by minimizing heading errors.
+To address this, this work proposes assigning a dedicated agent to each controllable part, as depicted in \Cref{fig:MARL}.
+Specifically, the first agent, based on equations \eqref{eqn:decoup_x_dot}--\eqref{eqn:decoup_w12_dot}, is responsible for controlling the translational motion, primarily minimizing position errors.
+The second agent, based on equations \eqref{eqn:decoup_b1_dot}--\eqref{eqn:decoup_W3_dot}, controls the yaw motion by minimizing heading errors.
+During training, each agent receives local observations $(o_1, o_2)$ and individual rewards $(r_1, r_2)$ based on the control performance of the quadrotor.
+The agents then independently select their actions $(a_1, a_2)$ according to their policy networks.
+The resulting joint action $(f, \tau, M_3) \in \Re^5$ is converted to the total force and moments, $(f, M_1, M_2, M_3) \in \Re^4$ where $M_1 = b_1^T \tau + J_3 W_2 W_3$ and $M_2 = b_2^T \tau - J_3 W_3 W_1$.
+Lastly, actual motor thrust commands $(T_1, T_2, T_3, T_4) \in \Re^4$ are computed by the mixer in \eqref{eqn:mixer}.